 I’ve mentioned several times on this blog how my children aren’t exactly good sleepers.
 Barry and I joke around that we haven’t really slept in almost 6 years.
 My Annie didn’t sleep through the night until she was over 4 years old.
 Four.
 Years.
 Old.
 FOUR.
 YEARS.
 OLD.
 I hated getting all the “does she sleep all night” questions…because really it made me want to lash out irrationally and poke someone’s eyeballs out.
 I’m just sayin’.

 I read every. single. book out there.
 Really.
 Every single one.
 I thought each one would be a magic pill for me.
 Guess what?
 There is no magic pill.

 For every single child in the world, there should be a sleep book – because each child is different.
 And there isn’t a box you can put your kids into…because they bust out of there – I’ve tried.
 Even with duct tape.
 Okay, that was a joke (for those of you who are way too serious and were dialing the police).

 Annie would have nightmares – she would wake up randomly – she would get up to pee – she would sing – she would talk in her sleep – she would walk in her sleep.
 It was as though she was afraid that by being asleep she would miss some great world event.

 I felt like something was going on with Annie that I just couldn’t figure out – no matter how many sleep diaries or food diaries I kept.
 I hate diaries.

 I started all of us on magnesium immediately.
-I began using Magnesium Lotion for the kids from Real Traditions.
+I began using Magnesium Lotion for the kids from Real Traditions (sadly, no longer available, but there are still decent options on Amazon).
 Magnesium oil is more easily absorbed through the skin and leads to less digestive issues…aka, you shouldn’t get the runs/trots/etc.